Electronics: KiCad PCB fabrication and the cap-fun project

 above.

-Here’s the PCB layout that I made from the schematic (also in KiCad):
+Here’s the PCB layout that I made from the schematic (also using KiCad):

-Manually laying down copper tracks is very satisfying.
+Manually laying down tracks in KCad is very satisfying.
 I’m sure it’s more annoying once you get past toy projects.

 KiCad has a cute 3D viewer and renderer for your board too: